How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 Some of this money will also be spent as an overhead cost for the marketing team.

 Another cost implication to consider is maintenance.
-Let’s discuss this.
+Let’s discuss it.

-Ideally, the maintenance price tag is expected to be X2 of the development cost/annum.
+Ideally, the maintenance price tag is expected to be X2 of the software development cost/annum.

 For example, if the total cost of developing software is 50,000, then the cost of maintenance is expected to be about $100,000.